daaron-wright/KAFDemoTemplate/README.md

 - **Health & Medical Analysis** - Healthcare data insights and tracking
 - **Border Control & Security** - Security monitoring and compliance
 - **Natural Disaster Response** - Emergency management and risk assessment
+- **ESG Investment Calculations** - ESG position and investment strategy
+- **Sustainability Inisights for Production** - Dashboard to drill down into porduction quality and sustainability measures

 ### Test Prompts
 Try these to see different features:
+- "Calculate my Scope 3 Category 15 (financed emissions) position for the following set of investments."
-- "Show today's autonomous truck performance with insights from Gatik, NVIDIA, and Applied Intuition"
+- "Show today's autonomous truck performance with insights from Gatik, NVIDIA, and Applied Intuition."
+- "Analyze the deviation in batch #4521 from the MSAT production line."
-- "What's the current health situation?"
+- "What's the best way to increase attach rate for Back-to-School customers like Emily?"
-- "Show me border security status"
+- "Show me productivity and sustainability insights for the production vehicle."
-- "Any natural disaster alerts?"
+- "Following the surge in hospital visits after the major public event in the region, analyze the patterns."

 ## Project Structure